Invitational Player Profiles

 Jonathon Kalyn

-Jonathon has been playing the bagpipes for about six years.
+Jonathon has been playing the bagpipes for about seven years.
 Piping has been a great passion of his.
 He started playing when he was 11 years old and since then he has played across Canada from British Columbia to Nova Scotia.

 Jonathon has been the Alberta Society of Pipers and Drummers aggregate winner for grades 4, 3, and 2, and he is currently competing in grade 1.
 Jonathon is the pipe sergeant of, the Foothills Caledonia Youth Pipe Band of Calgary.